ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 8. Press Save
 9. Perform a connection test if asked and it should work successfully
 10. You're now blocking advertisements on your Switch (albeit YouTube will still show adverts etc, and I don't know how much of a use this is on Switch)

+### LG TV (based on firmware 04.28.17 for a 3D TV from 2013)

+Let's just say that the way to set up this is stupid.
+Really stupid.
+Thanks LG.
+Although then again, making a new network connection in most cases for the DSi is not a great thing either.

+This guide is focused around having a wireless internet connection, so the steps for wired will be different.

+1. Turn on your TV and open Home
+2. Click on the Network icon
+3. Press Start Connection
+4. Press Other Network List
+5. Press Manual Setup
+6. Press Wired or Wireless depending on what you're using
+7. (If you chose wireless) Select AP list (if your network is private, go to Enter the SSID)
+8. (If you chose wireless) Select the network you want to set up advertisement blocking on
+9. (If you chose wireless and network is not open) Input your password and press OK
+10. Change DNS mode to manual input
+11. Input `94.140.14.14` using the keypad on your remote, moving to the next box if it doesn't automatically move with the right D-PAD button and press OK
+12. Your TV should connect successfully and advertisements will now be blocked

 ## Additional information